department-of-veterans-affairs/vets-design-system-documentation/src/_experimental-design/experimental-design-template.md

 ## Additional notes

+Add supplemental information here.

+* This may include PR links, links to code, etc.
+* Note if your experimental pattern relates to other components or patterns.
+Please include links.
-Add supplemental information and/or PR links here.
-You may delete this section if it isn't needed.
+* You may delete this section if it isn't needed.

 ## Design mockups